 - Roll the mustard-covered brisket in the rub.

-- Using Mesquite flavor bisquettes, smoke and cook for approximately 10 hours.
+- Using Mesquite flavour bisquettes, smoke and cook for approximately 10 hours.
 The damper should be half open and the temperature should be steady at 80°C to 90°C (180°F to 200°F).

-- Smoke for a minimum of 4 hours or longer depending on how strong a smoke flavor is desired.
+- Smoke for a minimum of 4 hours or longer depending on how strong a smoke flavour is desired.